Frequently Asked Questions Return to Top

 Can I apply my car decals to different vehicles?

 Yes!
-Because our decals are laminated to resist UV, scratches, and moisture they can be used in many different setting as long as they are applied to a non-porous surface on any type of vehicle you own, including cars, trucks, vans, box trucks, buses, atv’s, snowmobiles, RV’s, boats, jet skis, and any heavy equipment.
+Because our decals are laminated to resist UV, scratches, and moisture they can be used in many different settings as long as they are applied to a non-porous surface on any type of vehicle you own, including cars, trucks, vans, box trucks, buses, atv’s, snowmobiles, RV’s, boats, jet skis, and any heavy equipment.

 How to Apply Vinyl Decals